CALVARY BY THE SEA

 Inclusive – As a Reconciling in Christ Congregation, we continue to acknowledge that LGBTQIA+ discrimination occurs inside and outside the church.
 Therefore, we advocate for the full welcome, inclusion, equity and celebration of all sexual orientations, gender identities, and gender expressions.
 Amen for the diversity of God’s people!
 As an Ecumenical Congregation we strive for unity across various faith traditions and denominations.
 Our theological differences don’t divide us, rather they allow us to learn from one another and celebrate the unique perspectives we all bring to the table.

-Intentional – As a Learning Congregation we seek out education as a source of spiritual growth and social action.
-Our ministries and programs across all ages aim to deliberately serve and care for the poor, hungry, oppressed, and exploited.
 As a congregation striving for Racial Reconciliation, we continue to acknowledge the lifelong process of unpacking, processing and rejecting the sin of white supremacy embedded within our society and the American Christian Church.
-We lament that Black, Brown, Asian, Pacific Islander, Indigenous, People of Color (BBIPOC) continue to pay the price of systemic racism with their lives.
+And will work to become an antiracist congregation.
+We continue to lament that Black, Brown, Asian, Pacific Islander, Indigenous, People of Color (BBIPOC) continue to pay the price of systemic racism with their lives.
 We pray for the image of God to be the common identity that unites us and heals us, pointing us toward justice and wholeness.

 OUR LOCATION